cyberark/secretless-broker/design/simpler-configuration.md

     config:  # this section usually blank
       optionalStuff: blah

-  # the aws prefix on the credentials indicates which protocol implementation to use
+  # the `aws` authStrategy specified in the config indicates which protocol implementation to use
   aws-client:
     protocol: http
     listenOn: /var/docker/docker.sock